Zacksiat/Identifying-Mental-Health-Disorders-with-NLP-and-DL/README.md

 # Idenfitying-Mental-Health-Disorders-with-NLP-and-DL

 <h2>Copyright</h2>
-Attention is drawn to the fact that copyright of this dissertation rests with its author.
+Attention is drawn to the fact that copyright of this project/implementation rests with its author.
 The Intellectual Property Rights of the products produced as part of the project belong to the author unless otherwise specified below, in accordance with the University of Bath's policy on intellectual property (see https://www.bath.ac.uk/publications/university-ordinances/attachments/Ordinances_1_October_2020.pdf).

 <br><br>